ORIGINAL RESEARCH article

 Unfortunately, at the initiation of iVEEG monitoring, disconnection of the depth EEGs was noted.
 Therefore, iVEEG recording was limited to ECoG of the right temporo-occipital area.
 On interictal ECoG, interictal spikes were dominantly observed on electrodes #1, 3, and 9.
 During the monitoring period, we observed three spontaneous focal seizures evolving into GTCS.
 These three seizures and their EEG patterns were very similar.
-Typically, the cat suddenly stopped her behavior and/or gazed upward with low-voltage and high-frequency activity (suppression background activity) on all ECoG electrodes for approximately 20 s, and rhythmic (10–13 Hz) epileptiform activity with waxing amplitude started from electrode #1, which spread rapidly (<0.5 s) to the surrounding electrodes.
+Typically, the cat suddenly stopped his behavior and/or gazed upward with low-voltage and high-frequency activity (suppression background activity) on all ECoG electrodes for approximately 20 s, and rhythmic (10–13 Hz) epileptiform activity with waxing amplitude started from electrode #1, which spread rapidly (<0.5 s) to the surrounding electrodes.
 At this time, the cat showed ventroflexion of the head, head turning and circling to the left, and facial twitching with more large amplitude discharges, which developed into GTCS (1–2 min).
 The amplitude and frequency of the epileptiform activity decreased gradually along with seizure termination; the cat and ECoG recovered to the interictal phase (Figure 6 and Supplementary Video 1).
 We speculated that the first low-voltage and high-frequency activity on ECoG (arresting behavior and star-gazing) represented subcortical seizure activity, that is, hippocampal seizure, and the activity spread to the temporal cortical area, finally developing into a generalized seizure.

 Figure 6.
 Ictal ECoG of a spontaneous focal limbic seizure evolving into a generalized tonic-clonic seizure.
 Interictal spikes were mainly observed at electrodes #1 and 9.
 Seizure activity began as a low-voltage fast wave in all electrodes and the rhythmic discharge started from electrodes #1, 3, and 9.
 It evolved into a generalized tonic-clonic seizure.
 See also the movie of intracranial video-EEG (Supplementary Video 1).